Helkem/ZeroXNFTs/README.md

 A Web3 NFT Search Application built with React with Typescript Vite and Node.js.
 Requires a MORALIS Api key for search funcitonality.
+Input any NFT contract address or click the scrolling collections to search for and display any NFT collection.